 Ahead of the launch of the Randstad 2020 Women in Construction report, Angela spoke to us about life as a woman in a male-dominated industry and the challenges she had to overcome.
 From gender discrimination to being passed over for promotions, Angela shares details on her insuring career.

 Angela started in the industry earning her civil engineering degree from the University of Leeds.
-25 years later, she is a Chartered Member of Institute of Occupational Safety and Health, Practitioner Member of the Institute of Environmental Management and Assessment, Registered Member of the Association of Project Safety and Incorporated Member of Chartered Institute of Building.
+Over 25 years later, she is a Chartered Member of Institute of Occupational Safety and Health, Practitioner Member of the Institute of Environmental Management and Assessment, Registered Member of the Association of Project Safety and Incorporated Member of Chartered Institute of Building.
 She holds a diploma in Occupational Safety and Health and an Associate Certificate in Environmental Management as well as being a member of many organisations who pledge to better the Construction industry.

 How did you get into civil engineering and what was your experience?